Settlement

 How does JIL handle real-time settlement?

-JIL provides real-time settlement through its purpose-built L1 blockchain with sub-2-second deterministic finality, validator consensus, and cryptographic evidence generation.
+JIL provides real-time settlement through its purpose-built L1 blockchain with sub-2-second deterministic finality, SCN validator consensus, and cryptographic evidence generation.

 Why is real-time settlement important for institutions?